Asmaka kingdom

-Asmaka was a kingdom among the 16 Mahajanapadas mentioned in the Buddhist texts and Padma puran.
+Aśmaka (Skt. अश्मक), or Pali Assaka, was a kingdom among the 16 Mahajanapadas mentioned in Buddhist literature, in inscriptions including the Ajāntā Caves, and in Sanskrit epic and Purānic literature.
 All other kingdoms were in the north, from Anga to Gandhara.
 An alternative theory states that Asmaka was not an independent southern kingdom, but referred instead to Asvaka—a nation in the north ruled by the Kambojas.
 The epic Mahabharata mentions that the king of the name Asmaka was the adopted son of Saudasa a king of Kosala and an Ikshwaku ruler.

-References in Mahabharata
+References in the Mahābhārata

 Asmaka the adopted son of Saudasa

 Madayanti, the wife of Saudasa, commanded by her husband to raise offspring went unto Rishi Vasishtha.
 And on going in unto him, the beautiful Madayanti obtained a son named Asmaka.
 (1,122).

 This history is repeated at (1,197), where it adds that the queen bore the embryo in her womb for a long time.
-She being impatient upon her pregnancy, hit her stomach by stone (Asma, in Sanskrit), hence the son thus born was named Asmaka.
+She being impatient upon her pregnancy, hit her stomach by stone (Aśman, अश्मन्, in Sanskrit), hence the son thus born was named Asmaka.
 He became a great king and founded the city of Paudanya.